15+ Top SAST Vendors in the US Guide (2025)

 12. Checkmarx

 Checkmarx is built for enterprises that want security embedded in the entire SDLC, not bolted on after release.
-While it’s not known for startup friendliness, its power lies in breadth: it offers full-spectrum testing (SAST, SCA, IaC, secrets, containers) inside a unified platform.
-It appeals to teams who have dedicated AppSec roles and want fine control over everything from query building to compliance enforcement.
+While it's not known for startup friendliness, its power lies in breadth: it offers full-spectrum testing (SAST, SCA, IaC, secrets, query building) to compliance enforcement.

 Critical Evaluation: